Use this beginners’ guide to public relations to ace your next PR campaign

 4) Build more long-term authority

-Tools and techniques in PR
+Tools and techniques in public relations for beginners

 strategic communications